Tim-Saeteurn/Designing-a-Robot-App/README.md

 The RT5000's app should include an "Ingredient Substitution" part available through the touchscreen interface.<br>
 The app should process substitution requests in real-time and display the edited recipe.<br><br>

-2. As a customer using the RT5000 robot, I want to be able to specify my choice for the type of bread used in my Tuna Fish Sandwich So that I can enjoy a customized sandwich that aligns with my taste.<br><br>
+2.As a customer using the RT5000 robot, I want to be able to specify my choice for the type of bread used in my Tuna Fish Sandwich So that I can enjoy a customized sandwich that aligns with my taste.<br><br>
 Non Functional/Functional Requirement<br>
 The RT5000's app must allow users to choose the type of bread used in the Tuna Fish Sandwich through the touchscreen interface.<br>
 If a user's choice of bread type is unavailable or out of stock, the app should provide clear feedback<br><br>